Modern Science, the Church and Homeopathy

 From the EWTN website – it’s interesting that Fr Torraco (before he suddenly died in 2010) personally knew of the “successful treatment of breast cancer by a homeopathic physician”.

-Answer by Fr.Stephen F. Torraco to a question on homeopathy:
+Answer by Fr.Stephen F. Torraco to a question on homeopathy (article has been removed from new EWTN website):

 “Current scientific understanding” is not necessarily sound scientific understanding.
 The principle behind homeopathic treatment and chiropractic treatment – essentially cooperating with nature, as I previously explained – is in perfect harmony with faith and right reason.
 As I also previously explained, this principle is also that of the Hippocratic Oath.
 It is a principle that modern western medicine has left behind with its heavy dependence on drugs for the manipulation of nature.
 (Have you recently watched TV commercials for new drugs, at the end of which they warn you about all kinds of possible bad side effects?)
 In fact, modern western medicine’s neglect of this basic principle (there is nothing Gnostic about it)is fundamentally grounded in its goals as originally articulated by French philosopher Rene Descartes: overcoming bodily mortality, the ultimate attempt at manipulating nature.
 Do not confuse that principle with people who badly apply it.
 I know personally of the successful treatment of a woman with breast cancer by a homeopathic physician.
 I also know that my mother is being successfully treated by a chiropractor in her ability to walk again.